Exayls/Gift/README.md

 </VStack>
 ```
 # Components
-All components have attributes that you can add to their xml that will change their behavior.
+All components have attributes that you can add to their Xml that will change their behavior.
 These attributes that can be used like this:
 ```xml
 <Label backColor="red"/>